Merkur Heavy Duty Safety Razor

 The reason my review was titled "Way better than Mach 3" is because that was the last over-hyped multiblade system I used excluding Gilette Sensor (which worked o.k. for me).

-Revolution in Shaving5
+Revolution in Shaving

 The reason I say revolution is because getting the best shave truly requires a revolving path back to older, finely-made technology.